 - Cardamom Substitute Ideas

 Cardamom is a fragrant spice that has floral, citrusy. mild spice and notes of sweet.
 Since it hits so many flavor notes it is definitely a complex spice.
 Cardamom is used as ground powder, seeds from a pod or even used as a whole spice.

 Cardamom is in the ginger family.
 It can provide warmth and sweet and can be used across both savory dishes and sweet dishes.
 This spice provides great depth of flavor.

-It is a spice used very often in Indian cuisine.
-It is very commonly used in Indian sweets.
+As you will note in this guide to Indian spices, it is used often in Indian cooking.
+It is especially used often in Indian sweets.
 Also, it is found in many Indian spice blends such as chai masala powder or garam masala.
 Whole cardamom pods or whole seeds are used often in tadkas or tempering of oil to bring complex flavor to dishes.

 Types of Cardamom

 Green cardamom is the most commonly used type of cardamom.
 It is likely if you have ground cardamom powder at him it is derived from this variety.
 This floral spice has a light fragrance with notes of mild peppery spice, citrus and

 It is a common spice used in Indian dishes.
 You can substitute black cardamom for savory dishes, but use a little less quantity as black cardamom has a stronger taste.

 Black cardamom is spice with smoky, earthy, peppery and floral notes.
 The spice itself is a little larger than green cardamom pods.
 It’s strong smoky flavor is a key differentiator from green cardamom along with a stronger, nuttier taste.